toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/02-reference.md

   }
 }
 ```
-When requesting all images for a property, an array of images is returned:
+When requesting all room types for a property, an array of images is returned:
 ```JSON
 {
   "entity": [